testssl.sh is a free command line tool which checks a server’s service on

 Here in the 2.9dev branch you find the development version of the software -- with new features and maybe some bugs.
 For the stable version and a more thorough description of the command line options please see [testssl.sh](https://testssl.sh/ "Go to the site with the stable version and more documentation") or https://github.com/drwetter/testssl.sh/wiki/Usage-Documentation.

-testssl.sh is working on every Linux/BSD distribution out of the box with
+testssl.sh is working on every Linux/BSD distribution out of the box.
+In 2.9dev most

-some limitations of disabled features from the openssl client — some
+of the limitations of disabled features from the openssl client are gone due to bash-socket-based

 Update notification here or @ https://twitter.com/drwetter.